 are in a right and saving relationship with You.
 Give us that foretaste of

 glory, as collectively we worship You in this place this morning.
 We want to

 mingle our voices now with angels and archangels, and cherubim and seraphim, and

 the church triumphant on the other side.
 Father, hear us; bless us; forgive us

 our sins; do us good, we pray.
 We ask it all in Jesus’ name.
 Amen.

 Please be seated.

 Psalm 40.
 And before we read the passage together, let’s look to God in prayer.
-Let us pray.